BielRoig/hfeb-guide/content/docs/the-deck/_index.md

   <a class="toolbox-card">{{< scryfall-card name="Triskelion" set="atq" />}}</a>
 </div>

-The engine is **Survival of the Fittest**, which lets us discard creature cards from hand and tutor creatures from the deck — changing Shifter's form and cycling through threats.
+The engine is **Survival of the Fittest**, which lets you discard creature cards from hand and tutor creatures from the deck. changing Shifter's form and cycling through threats.
 The two combo pieces are **Phyrexian Devourer** and **Triskelion**.

 When Phyrexian Devourer is on top of the graveyard, Shapeshifter can exile cards from the top of the library to add +1/+1 counters based on each card's CMC.
 With 95 total CMC in the deck, Shifter can grow very quickly.
-Shifter can't stay big for long though — Devourer's trigger forces a sacrifice when its power exceeds 7.
+Shifter can't stay big for long though: Devourer's trigger forces a sacrifice when its power exceeds 7.
 That's where Triskelion comes in: by discarding it to Survival, Shifter converts its +1/+1 counters into 1-damage pings for lethal.

 ---